Butte County EMS Ground Ambulance

 Serving residents of Butte County 24 hours a day

-Butte County EMS proudly provides advanced pre-hospital care and transportation to the community.
+Butte County EMS proudly provides advanced life support pre-hospital care and transportation to the community.
 Butte County EMS is a joint venture between Enloe Medical Center's Emergency Services and First Responder Emergency Medical Services, Inc. Our ambulance fleet includes a bariatric ambulance outfitted with special equipment to provide comfort to patients.
+If you are having an emergency, dial 911.

 Butte County EMS Membership Program